tplinderoth/Copenhagen-Popgen-Course/ngs_intro_exercises/README.md

 </details>

-Now we'll compare mapping for the sample you just looked at to another one.
+Now we'll compare mapping for the sample you just looked at to another one.<br>
+Can you tell which one has improperly mapped reads?

 <details>